Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 HS_LANGUAGE = ENGLISH_AMERICA.WE8MSWIN1252

-The HS_NLS_NCHAR parameter value tells DG4ODBC to pass UCS-2 encoded data to the Unicode ODBC APIs, rather than UTF-8, which is the default for DG4ODBC.
+The HS_NLS_NCHAR parameter value tells DG4ODBC to pass UCS-2 encoded data to the Unicode ODBC APIs, rather than UTF-8, which is the default for some versions of DG4ODBC.
 The unixODBC Driver Manager does not support UTF-8 encoded data being passed to the Unicode ODBC APIs.

 $ echo $LANG